SETI/rms-cspyce/README-developers.md

 The scope should be `Project: cspyce`
 2. Click "Add token"
 3. Keep a copy of the text that is generated.
 This is your API Token.
-PyPI and Test PyPI have separate API tokens.

 ####  (Optional) Update your `.pypirc` file.

-You can use the tokens created in the previous step in your `~/.pypirc` configuration file.
+You can use the tokens created in the previous step in your `~/.pypirc` configuration file rather than a username and password.
-Use `__token__` as the username and the tokens generated above as the password.
+Use `__token__` as the username and the appropriate token generated above as the password.

 #### Tell GitHub these secrets.

 1. Log into your github repository for pds-cspyce
 2. Click "settings", then "secrets" on the left-hand menu, then "actions".
-3. Use the "New Repository Secret" button to add two secrets, named `PYPI_API_TOKEN` and `TEST_PYPI_API_TOKEN`.
-The values of these two tokens should be the two API tokens generated above.
+3. Use the "New Repository Secret" button to add two secrets named `PYPI_API_TOKEN` and `TEST_PYPI_API_TOKEN`.
+The value of each of these two secrets should be the appropriate API token generated above.

 ### Creating a new distribution.